A conference for students, by students!

 - Interact and network with fellow students from all over Australia.

-Registration is FREE and only open to students (Undergraduates, Honours, Masters, PhD) that are enrolled under a biomedical-related course and/ or undertaking a research project in a field of biomedical research.
+Registration is FREE and only open to students (Undergraduates, Honours, Masters, PhD) that are enrolled in a biomedical-related course and/ or undertaking a research project in a field of biomedical research.

-Speakers for the 2016 conference are Professor Fabienne Mackay and Professor Sue Stocklmayer AO.
+The Keynote Speakers for the 2017 conference are Professor Liz Harry, Professor Ashley Bush and Professor David Vaux AO.